Auroruaaa/cse15l-lab-reports/Lab_Repo3.md

 ## Part2 - Researching Commands

-> The source of following contents is GreeksForGreeks: https://www.geeksforgeeks.org/grep-command-in-unixlinux/

 1, `grep` + `-c`: This prints only a count of the lines that match a pattern

 <img width="524" alt="Screenshot 2023-11-20 at 12 29 32" src="https://github.com/Auroruaaa/cse15l-lab-reports/assets/116754028/8bfdcede-f63b-4db2-849c-2a7ef026113c">